Sacramento Motorcycle Accident Lawyers

 The more you know about motorcycle accident claims, the better you can protect your legal rights until you are able to hire an attorney.
 Here are some of the most common questions our Sacramento motorcycle accident lawyers are asked:

-The best way to protect your legal rights is to simply say as little as possible until you have hired a lawyer.
+To protect your legal rights, it’s often helpful to limit what you say until you have consulted with a lawyer.
 Once the other driver’s insurance company is notified that you have counsel, they may no longer contact you directly about your case.
 All communications must go through your attorney’s office.

 A quick internet search for “Sacramento motorcycle accident lawyer” will show you dozens of options right in your local area.
-So how do you know who the best accident lawyer is?
+So, how do you determine who the right accident lawyer is to hire?
 It is important to find an attorney who has experience with cases like yours.
-A lawyer who also practices criminal defense, family law, and other areas may not have enough personal injury law experience to expertly handle your claim.
+A lawyer who also practices criminal defense, family law, and other areas may not have enough personal injury law experience to handle your claim.

 Even a personal injury lawyer may not have experience handling motorcycle accident claims.
 Motorcycle cases involve different legal, technical, and medical issues than other types of personal injury cases.
-The personal injury lawyers at our award-winning law firm have handled many motorcycle accident cases and won millions of dollars for our motorcycle injury clients.
-We will fight hard to prove your case and get the compensation you deserve for your motorcycle accident injuries.
+The personal injury lawyers at our law firm have handled similar cases in the past and advocate for our motorcycle injury clients.
+We are committed to helping you pursue compensation for your injuries.

-There are different types of insurance claims for different types of losses.
+There are different types of insurance claims for various types of losses.
 A property damage claim covers the cost of repairs to your motorcycle.
-(It can also cover other property damage, such as a cell phone that was crushed in the collision.)
+It can also cover other property damage, such as a cell phone that was crushed in the collision.
 A bodily injury claim pays compensation for all the losses you have suffered due to injuries caused by the defendant.
 This includes both economic and non-economic losses.

 You are likely to hear these terms as your case is settled.
 The fact is, motorcycle injury victims suffer all types of losses due to their injuries.
 Some of these are economic losses, such as medical bills and lost wages from missing work.
 Other losses are non-economic.